wernerware/video-notes/obfuscation/README.md

  207 import java.util.Iterator;
 ```

-Iterator seems very popular, which make senese for Commons Collections, but that's a class provided by the Java runtime.
+Iterator seems very popular, which make sense for Commons Collections, but that's a class provided by the Java runtime.
 We are more curious about the ones like __org.a.a.a.class_1__.
 If we run the same import check against our control, we will see that this might be _org.apache.commons.collections4.Predicate_ or _org.apache.commons.collections4.Transformer_ or one of the other well used classes in the unobfuscated version:

 ```
   25 import java.util.ListIterator;